noble/bleno/README.md

     uuid: 'fffffffffffffffffffffffffffffff1', // or 'fff1' for 16-bit
     properties: [ ... ], // can be a combination of 'read', 'write', 'writeWithoutResponse', 'notify', 'indicate'
     secure: [ ... ], // enable security for properties, can be a combination of 'read', 'write', 'writeWithoutResponse', 'notify', 'indicate'
-    value: null, // optional static value, must be of type Buffer
+    value: null, // optional static value, must be of type Buffer - for read only characteristics
     descriptors: [
         // see Descriptor for data type
     ],